Heart of Conflict

 An auxiliary hospital for officers was created at Scorrier House, near Redruth.

 Nurses – professional and volunteers – did their best to raise the spirits of convalescing officers.
 They organised trips out to the seaside – and encouraged them to write and draw in autograph books.
-One, kept by Lucy Opie of Redruth, remains in the keeping of Cornwall Record Office.
+One, kept by L. Opie, a nurse there, remains in the keeping of Cornwall Record Office.
 To learn more, click here.

 Besides Scorrier, there were six other auxiliary (or extra) hospitals in Cornwall: